brunolee-GIT/Unix-Timestamp-Converter/README.md

 </p>

 ## What is Unix Time?
-*"Unix Time is a date and time representation widely used in computing.
+*"Unix Time is a date and time representation widely used in computing.<br>
-It measures time by the number of seconds that have elapsed since 00:00:00 UTC on 1 January 1970, the Unix epoch, without adjustments made due to leap seconds
+It measures time by the number of seconds that have elapsed since 00:00:00 UTC on 1 January 1970, the Unix epoch, without adjustments made due to leap seconds.<br>
-The Unix time 0 is exactly midnight UTC on 1 January 1970, with Unix time incrementing by 1 for every non-leap second after this.
+The Unix time 0 is exactly midnight UTC on 1 January 1970, with Unix time incrementing by 1 for every non-leap second after this.<br>
 For example, 00:00:00 UTC on 1 January 1971 is represented in Unix time as 31536000."*

 ## What Unix Timestamp Converter does:
-Converts date from your timezone to unix timestamp Converts unix timestamp to your timezone date.
+Converts date from your timezone to unix timestamp.<br>
+Converts unix timestamp to your timezone date.<br>
-Calculates the diference from your date and the date selected/converted, this can show in seconds, minutes, hours, days, weeks, months, or years.
+Calculates the diference from your date and the date selected/converted, this can show in seconds, minutes, hours, days, weeks, months, or years.<br>